Homebase: Hilco ownership

 On 25 May 2018, it was announced that Homebase had been sold by Wesfarmers to turnaround specialists Hilco, for a nominal £1.
 Hilco took ownership of the business on 12 June 2018 through a new holding company, HHGL Limited.
 All 24 stores converted to the Bunnings format were rebranded back to Homebase.
 At the end of August 2018, a company voluntary arrangement (CVA) proposed by Hilco to close 42 stores, and reduce rent on others, was approved by Homebase's creditors.

 The stores identified for closure in the CVA were planned to close by the beginning of 2019.
 Homebase secured a £95 million asset lending contract with Wells Fargo Capital Finance on 26 November 2018.

 On 24 December 2018, Hilco opened its first redesigned store nicknamed BoB (Best of Both) in Orpington.
 The store featured traditional Homebase "gondola" shelving alongside the Bunnings red racking, with a heavy focus on decorating, moving away from Wesfarmers' primary focus on tools.
-At that time Homebase had over 170 stores in the United Kingdom, with a further eleven in Ireland.
+At that time Homebase had over 170 stores in the United Kingdom, with a further 11 in Ireland.

 In February 2020, it was announced that Homebase had returned to profit earlier than initially forecast, with nearly all of its 164 locations profitable.
-The company said that its overhauled website, and the reintroduction of in-store concessions (many of which were removed by Wesfarmers) had helped it to achieve the reprise.
+The company said that its overhauled website, and the reintroduction of in-store concessions (many of which had been removed by Wesfarmers) had helped it to achieve the reprise.
 Homebase confirmed that it would exit its CVA earlier than planned by April 2020.
 In November 2020, Hilco put Homebase up for sale.
 In 2021, Hugh Osmond was understood to have been assembling a takeover bid for Homebase for £300 million.

 In February 2024, Hilco put Homebase up for sale for the second time within four years.
 In the same month, it was reported that Homebase had made heavy losses in the previous year, with Hilco continuing to look for a buyer, and that B&M European Value Retail and CDS (Superstores International) (owner of The Range and Wilko) had been approached regarding takeover deals.
 In July 2024, it emerged that CDS had approached Hilco Capital regarding a Homebase takeover deal, with an insider revealing that a formal sale process was due to begin within the next few days.
 In August 2024, Hilco sold 10 Homebase locations to Sainsbury's for £130 million, to be converted into supermarkets.

 Administration and closure

-On 13 November 2024, it was reported that Hilco was preparing to place the business into administration, with the retailer's holding company, HHGL Limited, collapsing into administration on the same day.
-It was quickly announced that CDS Superstores would acquire the Homebase brand, website and 49 stores to convert to 'The Range', safeguarding about 1,500 jobs.
+On 13 November 2024, it was reported that Hilco was preparing to place the business into administration, with the retailer's holding company, HHGL Ltd, collapsing into administration on the same day.
+It was quickly announced that CDS Superstores would acquire the Homebase brand, website and 49 stores to convert to The Range, safeguarding about 1,500 jobs.

 On 23 November 2024, it was reported that administrators had set a deadline of 29 November 2024 to sell the remaining 74 stores to other chains, with a reported 2,000 jobs at risk.